BSB Newsletter – January 2017

 - AFP – The Association for Financial Professionals

-- Global Service Codes – Source of the billing fees codes list as well as a whitepaper providing details on history and use.
+- Publisher of the US and global versions of the Electronic Account Analysis (aka BSB) Service Codes– Source of the billing fees codes list as well as a whitepaper providing details on its history and use.

 - CGI-MP – Common Global Implementation-Market Practice

-- A group of banks, corporate treasury practitioners, and financial application vendors working to harmonize use of BSB and other standards.
+- A group of banks, corporate treasury practitioners, financial application vendors, and standardizers working to harmonize use of BSB and other standards.
 Work Group 5 addresses BSB.

 - ISO 20022 – International Standards Organization

-- Field by field cross reference documentation: ISO 20022 to TWIST to ANSI x12
+- A sample file as well as a field by field cross reference document: ISO 20022 to TWIST to ANSI x12

 - ISO 20022 Newsletter with periodic coverage of BSB